This is where Wuhan coronavirus cases have been confirmed worldwide - Local News 8

 Italy has confirmed two cases of coronavirus, Italian Prime Minister Giuseppe Conte said at a news conference in Rome on Thursday.

-The individuals affected are two Chinese tourists who arrived in Rome a couple of days ago, Conte said.
+The individuals affected are two Chinese tourists who had arrived in Rome a couple of days previously, Conte said.

-“We have already prepared all the precautionary measures to isolate these two cases,” Conte said, adding that he will convene the Council of Ministers on Friday to take “further measures.”
+“We have already prepared all the precautionary measures to isolate these two cases,” Conte said.

-“There is no reason to create social alarm or panic,” Conte concluded.

 Italy’s Health Minister Roberto Speranza said the government would try to trace the tourists’ journeys while in Italy, adding that the situation was serious, but under control.